kambi-sportsbook-widgets/development-environment/README.md

 3. Run Docker Quickstart Terminal after installation is complete
 4. Run `docker-machine start default`
 5. Run `eval $(docker-machine env)` on OSX,  `eval $("C:\Program Files\Docker Toolbox\docker-machine.exe" env default)` on Windows
-6. Add to your `hosts` file this line `192.168.99.100 kambi-widgets.dev` - you can get your Docker ip by running `docker-machine config`
+6. Add this line to your `hosts` file `192.168.99.100 kambi-widgets.dev` - you can get your Docker ip by running `docker-machine config`
+7. Navigate to the folder where you've checked out the development-environment
+8. Create the .env file in the section below
-7. Run `docker-compose up -d`. `-d` parameter is optional, tells Docker to run in "detached" mode ( in background )
+9. Run `docker-compose up -d`. `-d` parameter is optional, tells Docker to run in "detached" mode ( in background )

 ## Apache VirtualHost Configuration